-The Applicant requests approval of a General Plan and Zoning Amendment to re-designate the land use designation for the parcel at 151 Riverside Drive from Traditional Residential Infill (TRI-148) to Multifamily Residential (MFR-157) and to rezone the parcel from Traditional Residential (RT-5) to Multifamily Residential (RM).
-The Applicant also requests approval to authorize construction of a 16-unit apartment development on the parcel.
-The proposed development is adjacent to and is an extension of a 41-unit apartment development ("Existing Bridgeview Apartments") located at 122 Brown Street.
+The Applicant requests approval of a General Plan and Zoning Amendment to re-designate the land use designation for one parcel at 151 Riverside Drive from Traditional Residential Infill (TRI-148) to Multi-family Residential (MFR-157) and to rezone the parcel from Traditional Residential (RT-5) to Multi-family Residential (RM).
+The Applicant also requests approval to authorize construction of a 16 unit apartment development.
+The proposed development is adjacent to and an extension of a 41 unit apartment community ("Existing Bridgeview Apartments") located at 122 Brown Street.

 151 Riverside Drive is developed with a single-family home and detached garage.
-The Cultural

-Heritage Commission approved a Certificate of Appropriateness for the demolition of the residence, a Listed Resource on the City's Historic Resources Inventory, at its October 13, 2016 meeting.
+The Cultural Heritage Commission approved a Certificate of Appropriateness for the demolition of the residence, a Listed Resource on the City's Historic Resources Inventory, at their October 13, 2016 meeting.
 As part of the motion to approve the demolition, the Commission included a condition to make the residence available for relocation prior to demolition.
-The property also contains a paved area which is being used for parking for the adjacent Existing Bridgeview Apartments; however, this parking area was not approved as part of the original development in the 1980s.
+The property also contains a paved area which is being used for parking for the adjacent existing Bridgeview Apartments; however, this parking area was not approved as part of the original development in the 1980s.

-This project was reviewed by the Planning Commission on October 20, 2016.
-The Commission expressed its support for workforce housing and affordable units, but had concerns about whether this is the appropriate site for an expansion of the Existing Bridgeview Apartments based on the proposed design and an over-concentration of apartments in the area.
-On February 16, 2017, the Commission reviewed the project again and many of the previous design issues became clearer such as the proposed parking plan, the proximity of the proposed buildings to the property to the north, and the overall scale of the project.
-The Commission ultimately determined that the project was not right for the property because the design issues and the overall project density, and forwarded a recommendation to the Council to deny the project.
-This Agenda Report contains a description of the Staff's recommendation to the Planning Commission to approve the project, as initially proposed and presented in the Commission's second review of the proposal, and describes the Commission's basis for recommendation that the project be denied.
+This project was also reviewed by the Planning Commission, which on October 20, 2016 expressed its support for workforce housing and affordable units, but because of design had questions about whether this was the appropriate site for an expansion of the existing Bridgeview Apartments.
+On February 16, 2017, the Commission reviewed the project again and many of the design issues became clearer such as parking, the proximity of the proposed buildings to the property to the north, and the overall scale of the project.
+However, the Commission ultimately determined that the project was not right for the property because the design issues were a result of the overall density and forwarded a recommendation to the Council to deny the project.
+This agenda report contains a description of the staff's recommendation to the Planning Commission to approve the project, as initially proposed and presented in the Commission's second review of the proposal, and describes the Commission's basis for recommendation that the project be denied.